motu-tool/mOTUs/README.md

 How mOTUs works
 --------------
-The mOTUs tool performs taxonomic profiling of metagenomic and metatrancriptomics samples, i.e. it identifies species and their relative abundance present in sample.
+The mOTUs tool performs taxonomic profiling of metagenomics and metatrancriptomics samples, i.e. it identifies species and their relative abundance present in a sample.
 It is based on a set of mOTUs (~species) contained in the mOTUs database.
 The mOTUs database is created from reference genomes, metagenomic samples and metagenome assembled genomes (MAGs):

 ![alt text](https://www.embl.de/download/zeller/milanese/temp/motus_type.png)